cyberguardsec/website/content/english/blog/services.md

 image: images/blog/services.jpg
 ---

-Most of us provide some sort of service and at the same time also consume it.
-But have we given a thought to what **Service** is?
+Most of us, professionally or otherwise, provide some sort of service and at the same time also consume it, but have we given a thought to what **Service** is?
 Let’s try to scratch the surface a little bit and explore its contribution as a sector and its importance.

 Service can mean a lot of different things to different people.
 For lawyers, service is the formal delivery of legal documents such as a summons.
 For homeowners, it can be a utility such as gas, electricity, or water.
 For car owners, it is the annual maintenance of their vehicle.
 For caregivers, it may be in the form of taking care of their patients.